MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-overview.md

 - Virtualize data with [PolyBase](../relational-databases/polybase/polybase-guide.md).
 Query data from external SQL Server, Oracle, Teradata, MongoDB, and ODBC data sources with external tables.
 - Provide high availability for the SQL Server master instance and all databases by using Always On availability group technology.

 For more information about new features and known issues for latest release, see the [release notes](release-notes-big-data-cluster.md).

+For more information Big Data Clusters, see [Big Data Clusters FAQ](big-data-cluster-faq.yml).

 ## Scenarios